 Who we are - About us

 This website summarises findings from high quality research studies into genetic syndromes.
-This website was built by the Cerebra Centre for Neurodevelopmental Disorders in partnership with Cerebra, Economic and Social Research Council and syndrome support groups to reduce the amount of time it takes research findings to reach parents, carers and professionals – the people who need the information the most.
+This website was built by the Cerebra Centre for Neurodevelopmental Disorders (University of Birmingham) in partnership with Aston University, the Economic and Social Research Council and syndrome support groups to reduce the amount of time it takes research findings to reach parents, carers and professionals – the people who need the information the most.
 A full list of contributors to FIND can be found here.

 For an overview of the statistics and usage of the FIND website, click the link below.